Person using a film camera

 Social

-Social ads give you a chance to get up close and personal with your audience.
+Social ads allow you to be personal with your audience.
 Consider this localized ad focusing on the relationship between athletes and their mothers.
-Their message is so simple and personal that it can be translated into almost every language and invoke an emotional response:
+The message is so simple and personal that it can be translated into almost every language and invoke an emotional response:

 localized Instagram advertisement related to Olympics with man and woman holding hands above their heads celebrating

-Similar to paid ads, social media campaigns also give you the opportunity to segment your audience and deliver highly personalized messages.
-Plan to use paid social campaigns and built-in tools to target certain sections of the market with a well-localized ad and you’ll see engagement rates climb in response.
+Like paid ads, social media campaigns also enable you to segment your audience and deliver highly personalized messages.
+Plan to use paid social campaigns and built-in tools to target specific market sections with a well-localized ad, and you’ll see engagement rates climb in response.

-As one of the world’s largest localization providers, Lionbridge can help you adapt any advert for the market of your choice.
+As one of the world’s largest localization providers, Lionbridge can help you adapt any advertisement for the market of your choice.
 From audio and video to print and digital, we’ve been the trusted partner of the world’s biggest companies for over two decades.
-Get in touch today to discuss how localization can help you improve your brand’s global standing and engage more closely with your customers.

 linkedin sharing button